If you enjoy traveling, nothing else beats the prospect of heading to your ideal destination inexpensively (or better yet, for free).

 - Annual Fee: No annual fee for the first year; thereafter $59

 - Cash Advance: Either $10 or 3% of the amount of each cash advance, whichever is greater.

 Choosing the Right Card

 We all have different needs and life styles.
 So, there is no one card that fits all.
 Thankfully, there are many options out there.
 But choosing one is hard.
-You have to weight the pros and cons of a travel reward cards and choose one with pros important to you and cons you don’t mid dealing with.
+You have to weigh the pros and cons of travel reward cards and choose one with pros important to you and cons you don’t mid dealing with.

 When it comes to choosing the right card, there are things you need to consider.
 Here are some of the most important questions you need to be asking yourself when choosing a travel card:

 - Your Travel Pattern – Do you leave town often and prefer the same airline when traveling or you only travel occasionally and have a keen eye on steeply discounted airfare?

 - More Rewards – Are there ways you could earn higher travel rewards, perhaps by your choice of destinations or categories?